Government-to-government cooperation (G2G)

 A project budget is available, however, a project contribution by the beneficiary is required.
 During development of the project, specifics will be agreed upon.

 This project was aimed at capacity building of the Central Economic Chamber at the Amman Court of First Instance.
 Five key judges of the Chamber participated in a comprehensive programme to increase their knowledge and understanding of the Dutch court system, specialised chambers and international arbitration.

 Support to Tunisia’s anti-corruption body at communicating with the public

 Transparency and communication experts from the Netherlands supported INLUCC, Tunisia’s national institution fighting corruption in the North African country, in their efforts to reach out to and adequately inform the public about their rights and possible ways to act when encountering corruption.
 The project will contribute to developing a communication action plan and the launch of a media campaign.

 Capacity building at Algeria’s Institute of Diplomacy and International Relations

 This comprehensive capacity building programme aimed to support Algeria’s Institute of Diplomacy and International Relations (IDRI).
-The goal of this project was to improve the quality of the training programmes organised by IDRI, its ability to operate as a centre for diplomatic knowledge and experience, and its adjustment to the needs of 21st century diplomacy.
+The goal of this project was to improve the quality of IDRI's training curriculum, its ability to operate as a centre for diplomatic knowledge and experience, and its adjustment to the needs of 21st century diplomacy.
 The programme consisted of workshops, study visits and trainings.